 Who God says you are

-A great place to start finding your identity is in the Bible and looking at who God says you are.
+When you're feeling lost, unsure of your identity and purpose, a great place to start finding your identity is in the Bible and looking at who God says you are.
 These are just a few of the verses about identity in Christ in the Bible:

 Look at these powerful truths!
 How would your life be different today if you saw yourself the way God sees you?
 How would your identity change if it was based on these things that God says about you?